 The issue is clear: the adoption of machine learning is taxing underlying data access and management infrastructure.

 At this point, the project is in trouble, and a complete re-tooling is needed.
 As you can imagine, for commercial projects, the expense is usually bigger on the opportunity side—where time lost is a gift to the competition—than on the capital and manpower side.
-To try to avoid re-tooling some programs, try side-by-side silos.
-They copy the non-scaling architecture and point half their computation at the new gear, but now they have two environments to manage, and any inputs or outputs that need to be shared are now double the storage space and double the management and also add a lot of latency to job completion when results from silo 1 need to be used as inputs in silo 2.
-This, of course, just gets worse when the program needs to add in silo 3.
+To try to avoid re-tooling programs, some people try side-by-side silos.
+They copy the non-scaling architecture and point half their computation at the new gear, but now they have two environments to manage.
+This means that any inputs or outputs that need to be shared now require double the storage space and double the management.
+In addition, this approach adds a lot of latency to job completion when results from the first silo need to be used as inputs into the second silo.
+This, of course, just gets worse when the program needs to add in a third silo.

-The larger the project, the more likely it is to need a storage system that can scale to large capacity, along with high-density building blocks to reduce the number of devices and data-center overhead as the project grows.
+The larger the project, the more likely it is to need a storage system that can scale to capacity, along with high-density building blocks to reduce the number of devices and data-center overhead as the project grows.
 The system should be able to deliver performance at scale, meaning it will need to show it can work well at projected scale with technologies like parallel file systems and flash.
-For future-proofed infrastructure, the system also needs to be able to handle data that is older or colder, simply and cost-effectively, and to have a clear path to future technologies like new flash formats and flash-native tools that maximize flash performance while avoiding flash-specific performance and longevity hurdles.
+For a future-proofed infrastructure, the system also needs to be able to handle older or colder data simply and cost-effectively, and to have a clear path to future technologies like new flash formats and flash-native tools that maximize flash performance while avoiding flash-specific performance and longevity hurdles.

-So, look for scalable, high performance storage that has intelligence built in to manage flash and active archive.
-Look for something that can handle your medium- and high-potential outcomes in a system that can grow performance and capacity without needing side-by-side silos.
-And look for suppliers that can offer you visionary technology for the flash era—after all, your machine learning program is going to be hugely successful, so plan for it.
+So, look for scalable, high-performance storage that has the intelligence to manage flash and active archive.
+Also look for something that can handle your medium- and high-potential outcomes in a system that can grow performance and capacity without needing side-by-side silos.
+Finally, look for suppliers that can offer you visionary technology for the flash era—after all, your machine learning program is going to be hugely successful, so why not plan for it?